Scalingo/documentation/_posts/app/2000-01-01-force-https.md

-* Once the feature is enabled and that some users received the HSTS header, they will **always** keep using HTTPS to reach your application, make sure it works correctly, even after disabling the feature.
+* Once the feature is enabled and that some users received the HSTS header, they will **always** keep using HTTPS to reach your application, make sure it works correctly, even after if the feature is disabled.

 * This feature adds a small lock-in to the platform as it depends of our Infrastructure, if that is something you want to avoid, you can completely